Thanks to Routed Subnet Scan, you can monitor Layer 3 / routed subnets (including VPN-connected networks).

 How to Configure Routed Network Scan

-In order to configure a routed network, once you access your Agent, please:
+In order to configure a routed network, once you access your Collector, please:

-Secondly, use the “+” button to add a new Routed Network:
+Secondly, use the “+” button to Add a Routed Network:

 At this point, for each subnet, you must specify the following: